 Anyhow!
 I hope you make this simple recipe with your own improvisations and really make "music" in your mouth.
 Here's Trini Lasagna: our local twist to a famous dish.

-The Trini Lasagna recipe
+The Trini Lasagna Recipe

-1 pack of lasagna pasta
+1 pack of lasagna sheets

 1 lb minced beef (seasoned)